Feyerabend/ABC80/README.md

   - IBM PCjr
 ...

-One observation is that the field of bith innovation and diversity is wide spread during these years.
+One observation is that the field of both innovation and diversity is wide spread during these years.
 Each system had its own dependencies, its own configuration, its own programming language.
 Yes, there were de facto standards such as Centronics parallel connections, RS-232, CP/M or the older S-100 bus.
 But they did not kill the other systems.
 Rather, they cooperated.
 Sometimes poorly.
+Maybe too much.
 But that was to change.
-With such climbing diversity, standards felt was needed even more.
+With such a climbing diversity, standards felt was needed even more.

 IBM PC was introduced in 1983 in Sweden, two years after the introduction in USA.
 But the homebrew computer ABC80 and its successor ABC800, had strong sales in the